 The outbreak of COVID-19, a respiratory disease caused by a new strain of coronavirus, has been declared a pandemic by the World Health Organization.
-The outbreak of the disease has affected travel, commerce and financial markets globally, in the United States and in the State.
-On March 4, 2020, the Governor declared a state of emergency to help the State prepare and respond to COVID-19.
-State orders and restrictions have resulted in business closures, work stoppages, slowdowns and delays, work-from-home policies, travel restrictions and cancellations of events.
-Given the difficulty in predicting the duration and severity of the coronavirus on the economy and the financial markets, the ultimate impact to the Foundation in 2021 and potentially beyond is uncertain.
+The outbreak of the disease has affected travel, commerce, and financial markets globally, resulting in business closures, work stoppages, slowdowns and delays, work-from-home policies, travel restrictions and cancellations of events.
+Given the difficulty in predicting the duration and severity of the coronavirus on the economy and the financial markets, the ultimate impact to the Foundation in 2022 and potentially beyond is uncertain.